etcd-io/etcd/Documentation/op-guide/authentication.md

-# Authentication Guide
+# Role-based access control

 ## Overview

 Authentication was added in etcd 2.1.
 The etcd v3 API slightly modified the authentication feature's API and user interface to better fit the new data model.
-This guide is intended to help users set up basic authentication in etcd v3.
+This guide is intended to help users set up basic authentication and role-based access control in etcd v3.

 ## Special users and roles